embSneakers/embSneakers/README.md

 # The Sneakers Project

-Hi there 👋 This repository is for the paper _"Using Web Data to Reveal 22-Year History of Sneaker Designs"_ submittted to **The Web Conference (WWW) 2022**.
+Hi there 👋 This repository is for the [paper](https://drive.google.com/file/d/1nLAVImXQAsyM9DEW5IjGD3sWGpeO_CjZ/view) _"Using Web Data to Reveal 22-Year History of Sneaker Designs"_ ACCEPTED to **The Web Conference (WWW) 2022**.

+Please cite as:
+Park S, Song H, Han S, Weldegebriel B, Manovich L, Arielli E, Cha M. Using Web Data to Reveal 22-Year History of Sneaker Designs.
+In proc. of The Web Conference 2022 (WWW), 2022. doi:10.1145/3485447.3512017.

 ### Data Description [(Data Link)](https://bit.ly/3DvnC6p)